Axiom of power set: Consequences

 One may define the Cartesian product of any finite collection of sets recursively:

-Note that the existence of the Cartesian product can be proved without using the power set axiom, as in the case of the Kripke–Platek set theory.
+The existence of the Cartesian product can be proved without using the power set axiom, as in the case of the Kripke–Platek set theory.

 Limitations

 The power set axiom does not specify what subsets of a set exist, only that there is a set containing all those that do.
 Not all conceivable subsets are guaranteed to exist.
-In particular, the power set of an infinite set would contain only "constructible sets" if the universe is the constructible universe but in other models of ZF set theory could contain sets that are not constructible.
+In particular, the power set of an infinite set would contain only "constructible sets" if the universe is the constructible universe.
+But in other models of ZF, the universe could contain sets that are not constructible.